Accessing Oracle Database XE by using the Easysoft Oracle ODBC driver

 )

-The values of SERVICE_NAME, HOST and PORT are used later in configuring a DSN on your client (Linux) machine, so it may be worth making a note of these values now.
+The values of SERVICE_NAME, HOST, and PORT are used later in configuring an ODBC DSN on your Linux client machine, so it may be worth making a note of these values now.

 cd /usr/lib